-I wish for you understanding, patience and the kind of soul that does not wait for the wind to fan its flames.
+I hope you will have understanding, patience and the kind of soul that does not wait for the wind to fan its flames.
 Because this life is written by many hands.
 The gods will have their say.
 So will the voices in the winds and in the earth.
-So will those of men deem themselves sculptors of what they do not fully understand.
+And those of men deem themselves sculptors of what they do not fully understand.
 They will all want to spit and not have it dry because a man’s life, who is to say whose voice it will yield to?
-Even in these times Nnwa, let not your faith shiver in the cold because what shivers will surely die.
+Even in these times, Nnwa let not your faith shiver in the cold because what shivers will surely die.
 Even when moved with great sorrows do not set the world on fire.
 A fool would burn his mat before nightfall or take a battle against the gods.
 And me, I will not bear a fool.
-Of that i am sure.
+Of that I am sure.
 So I beg, listen when you still have ears to hear because a time will come when even my voice will not stir you.
 Listen now and perhaps when it does, you will have heard enough to remember.

 Perhaps I wish many things for you because I fear.
-I find myself afraid for you more than I care to admit.
+I find myself afraid more than I care to admit.
 It is strange.
-This caring of another more than you could ever find to care for yourself.
-Perhaps it is because I fear the very death I have warned you about and yet; I wouldn’t mind this dying so much if I knew for certain this to be true.
+This caring of another you have not even met more than you could ever find to care for yourself.
+Perhaps it is because I fear the very death I have warned you about and yet; still find I wouldn’t mind this dying so much if I knew for certain this to be true.
 That for a lifetime Nnwa, you will be the fire.